Eziclip

 Edit your podcast the way you'd edit a doc

 Editing a podcast on a waveform is slow and blind — you're hunting for the right squiggle, scrubbing back and forth to find where someone restarted a sentence, nudging selection handles a few milliseconds at a time.
 It turns that on its head.
-The moment your episode loads, an on-device AI has transcribed it, and you're reading your whole conversation as text.
+The moment your episode loads, an AI has transcribed it, and you're reading your whole conversation as text.
 You edit the audio by editing the transcript: it's the difference between hunting for a sound and finding a word.

 This is built for the work podcasters actually do — tightening an episode after the recording is done.
 You read the conversation top to bottom, see the flubs, the false starts and the tangents in plain text, and cut them where you spot them.
 No timeline scrubbing, no learning a DAW.
 If you can edit a paragraph, you can edit your episode.